deltaDAO/mvg-portal/README.md

 ## 🧊 Important Components

 This portal uses Ocean Protocol under the hood.
 There are multiple Ocean components at work, for mor information please head to the [Ocean Market repository](https://github.com/oceanprotocol/market).
-To get a breif overview of important components at use in the MVG context let's have a look at some of them:
+To get a brief overview of important components at use in the MVG context let's have a look at some of them:

 ### Environment variables